Top 5 Proven SEO Experts in Auckland

 |

 We believe that some SEO providers take money every month…and do very little (or do it wrong)Our researchers have been in touch with many businesses and organisations who asked us to advise them on SEO costs and results.
 To be able to respond, we looked at their websites, links from other websites and general Google ranking.
-In one case, a school in the South Island, we saw zero work being done (no links, no new content, no advisory on the website, no reporting despite a monthly invoice of $500 being sent.
-Such instances are not rare, so it’s very important to know upfront what your SEO provider will be doing, and don’t sign any contracts unless you trust the service being delivered.
+In one case, a school in the South Island, we saw zero work being done (no links, no new content, no advisory on the website, no reporting despite a monthly invoice of $500+GST being sent.
+Such instances are not rare, so it’s very important to know upfront what your SEO provider will be doin.
+We strongly suggest you avoid signing any contracts unless you trust the service being delivered.

 To avoid any problems, you will need to ask for monthly reports and understand what is being reported.
 Specifically, your keyword search ranking will be shown, as will traffic numbers to your website.
 A good result is seeing a keyword go from #8 to #5 and/or traffic growth of 500 to 750 visitors over the same period. |